ccostes/rtl-sdr-rs/readme.md

 This library includes the RTL-SDR Blog [modifications](https://github.com/rtlsdrblog/rtl-sdr-blog) to the original Osmocom library as a feature.
 Enable it in cargo with the `--features rtl_sdr_blog` flag.

 ## Supported Tuners

+- **Rafael Micro R820T**
+  - Common tuner found in RTL-SDR V3 and many DVB-T dongles
+  - Frequency range: 24 - 1766 MHz

-- Rafael Micro R820T
+- **Rafael Micro R828D**
+  - Found in RTL-SDR Blog V4
+  - Frequency range: 24 - 1766 MHz
-- Rafael Micro R828D (automatically detects RTL-SDR Blog V4 upconverter behavior)
+  - Automatically detects RTL-SDR Blog V4 hardware via USB strings
+  - Blog V4 features:
+    - 28.8 MHz upconverter support with automatic frequency translation
+    - Automatic input switching for HF/VHF/UHF bands
+    - Notch filter control based on frequency

 ## Contributing
 Contributions to this project are welcome!
 Check out the [Issues page](https://github.com/ccostes/rtl-sdr-rs/issues) to see what's on the roadmap that you could help with, or open a new Issue.